chbeu/chbeu.github.io/content/talks/t10_privacyweek2019/index.md

 publishDate: "2021-08-01T00:00:00Z"

 authors: []
-tags: [talk, privacy, privacyweek, music, c3w]
+tags: [talk, privacy, privacyweek, music, c3w, communication to the public]

 # Is this a featured talk? (true/false)
 featured: false